micmejia/bible-dump/AMPC/Luke/Luke 9.md

-Let these words sink into your ears: the Son of Man is about to be delivered into the hands of men [[^r]whose conduct is opposed to God].
+Let these words sink into your ears: the Son of Man is about to be delivered into the hands of men [whose conduct is opposed to God].